Frequency-Domain Characterization of Load Demand from Electrified Highways: EVs Moving at Constant but Unequal Speeds

-According to this definition and Lemma~\ref{le:s4}, the DWPT load has precisely the same THC under \emph{S2)} and \emph{S4)}.
-This is because the Gaussian PDF integrates to unity as a function of $\omega$.
-This observation also implies that the energy contributed by the bell centered around $m\mu_{\omega}$ under \emph{S4)} equals the energy of harmonic $m\omega_0$ under \emph{S2)}.
-Interestingly, scenario \emph{S2)} can be derived as the limiting case of \emph{S4)} when $\sigma_v$ tends to zero and $\mu_v=v$.
-This originates from the fact that the Dirac delta function is the limiting case of the Gaussian PDF for vanishing variance.
+The THC for the total DWPT load under S$_4$ can be computed from~\eqref{eq:THC_cont}.
+According to Lemma~\ref{le:s4}, the DWPT load has precisely the same THC under \emph{S$_2$} and \emph{S$_4$}.
+This is because the Gaussian PDF integrates to unity over $\omega$.
+This observation also implies that the energy contributed by the lobe centered around $m\mu_{\omega}$ under \emph{S$_4$} equals the energy of harmonic $m\omega_0$ under \emph{S$_2$}.
+Interestingly, scenario \emph{S$_2$} can be derived as the limiting case of \emph{S$_4$} when $\sigma_v$ tends to zero and $\mu_v=v$.
+This follows from the fact that the Dirac delta function is the limiting case of the Gaussian PDF as the variance vanishes.

 To ease comparison with previous scenarios, consider again deterministic EV densities by setting $\sigma_a=0$ and $\mu_a=a$.
-Then, the DC term under \emph{S4)} scales with $Nac_0$ and the Gaussian bell centered around the $m$-th harmonic scales with $\sqrt{N}a|c_m|$.
-This is consistent because timings have been assumed independent across EVs as in \emph{S2)}.
+Then, the DC term under \emph{S$_4$} scales with $Nac_0$ and the Gaussian lobe centered around the $m$-th harmonic scales with $\sqrt{N}a|c_m|$.
+This is consistent because the timings have been assumed to be independent across EVs, as in \emph{S$_2$}.

 Building on the previous lemmas, we next summarize how the THC$_p$ of the DWPT load varies across scenarios.

 \begin{corollary} If EVs have identical deterministic densities, the THC$_p$ relates to the THC$_h$ of signal $h_T(t)$ as: